Kondo phase diagram of quark matter: Results

-{\it Discussions.---} The system prefers to form a finite gap when the crossing point $(E,k)=(\lambda,\lambda+\mu)$ of the two original dispersions, $E=k-\mu$, $E=\lambda$, is close to the Fermi surface (see Fig.~\ref{fig:dispersion}).
+The system prefers to form a finite gap when the crossing point $(E,k)=(\lambda,\lambda+\mu)$ of the two original dispersions, $E=k-\mu$, $E=\lambda$, is close to the Fermi surface (see Fig.~\ref{fig:dispersion}).
 This is because a finite gap reduces the total energy most effectively when two new dispersions $E_\pm(k)$ are asymmetrically involved in the Fermi sea.
 This expectation is indeed confirmed in the numerical result.
 Figure~\ref{fig:delta} shows that when $\lambda$ becomes positively/negatively large, the gap $|\Delta|$ becomes small.

 The results for $|\Delta|$, $n_q$, and $n_Q$ have a similar structure with a sudden change in the positive $\lambda$ region (though it is faint for $n_q$).
-Figures~\ref{fig:delta} and \ref{fig:light_heavy} show that the (uniform) gap is formed when the heavy quark density is high.
+Figures~\ref{fig:delta} and \ref{fig:light_heavy} show that the (uniform) gap is formed when the heavy quark density is high as long as $|\lambda|$ is close to zero (the Fermi surface).
 This is reasonable because an uniform condensate will be realized when the correlation/coherence length $\ell \sim 1/|\Delta|$ is much longer than the averaged inter-heavy-quark distance $d\sim 1/n_Q^{1/3}$.
 When $n_Q$ is small enough, it becomes difficult to maintain a spatially uniform gap.
 Therefore there is a close correlation between the behaviors of $|\Delta|$ and $n_Q$.

+So far, we have assumed the uniformity of heavy quark distribution as an ideal situation.
+As we mentioned in the Introduction, what we expect in reality is the presence of droplets with finite volumes in which heavy impurities are gathered at relatively high densities.
+One can re-interpret the obtained results by defining the energy gain per a single heavy quark.
+Such quantity can be used to estimate the energy gain of a droplet if its spatial size is much larger than the coherence length $\ell$.
+In the present scheme, the energy gain per single heavy quark can be estimated as $\delta \Omega(T,\mu,\lambda;\Delta)/n_{Q}$ with $\delta \Omega(T,\mu,\lambda;\Delta)=\Omega(T,\mu,\lambda;\Delta)-\Omega(T,\mu,\lambda;0)$ as shown as a function of $\mu$ at $\lambda=0$ GeV and $T=0$ GeV in Fig.~\ref{fig:energy_per_heavy}.
+As a numerical value, we obtain $\delta \Omega(T,\mu,\lambda;\Delta)/n_{Q}=-0.016$ GeV at $\mu=0.5$ GeV, $\lambda=0$ GeV and $T=0$ GeV.